cytoscape/cytoscape-manual/docs/Quick_Tour_of_Cytoscape.md

     contains an optional network overview pane (shown at the bottom left).

 -   The main Network View Window, which displays the network.
+At the bottom of the network view are a set of network view tools.

 -   The Table Panel (bottom right panel), which displays columns of selected nodes and edges and enables you to modify the values of